mzazakeith/LocalWebAI/ts-wrapper/NODE_STRATEGY.md

      - Accurate adaptation of progress, token, and error reporting.
      - Successful build and location of `node-llama-cpp` native addons.
      - Confirmation that `munmap` warnings and `exit(1)` issues are resolved.
+     - **GPU (Metal) Troubleshooting on macOS:**
+       - Encountered Metal shader compilation errors when `node-llama-cpp` was built with Metal support enabled by default.
+       - Initial attempts to disable Metal via `gpuLayers: 0` in `loadModel` parameters or by passing `CMAKE_ARGS='-DGGML_METAL=OFF'` or `NODE_LLAMA_CPP_CMAKE_ARGS_GGML_METAL=OFF` during the `node-llama-cpp` build were unsuccessful in preventing Metal initialization.
+       - **Resolution:**
+         - The `node-llama-cpp` native addon was successfully built for CPU-only by setting the environment variable `NODE_LLAMA_CPP_GPU=false` before running its build script (e.g., `NODE_LLAMA_CPP_GPU=false npm run dev:build`).
+This correctly disabled Metal during the CMake configuration.
+         - The `NodeJsLlamaCppRunner` was instantiated with `{ gpu: false }` in the test scripts (`nodellamacpp-load-test.ts` and `nodellamacpp-inference-test.ts`) to ensure the runner itself requests a CPU backend from `node-llama-cpp`.
+       - The model path issue (ENOENT) was temporarily worked around by copying the model to `/tmp/` and using an absolute path.
+This needs to be revisited for a more robust solution if relative paths from the project root are desired.

 ---